clsdavid/FBNNet2_public/README.md

 #### Experiment Data
-* `Common_Genes_Leukeamia`: Data contains the 286 common genes generated via this package for the study of Fundamental Boolean Network Modelling for Childhood Acute Lymphoblastic Leukaemia Pathways.
+* `Common_Genes_Leukeamia`: Data contains the 286 common genes generated via this package for the study of Fundamental Boolean Network Modelling for Childhood Acute Lymphoblastic Leukaemia Pathways (Chen, L., etc., 2022).
-* `Leukeamia_Timeseries`: Data contains the timeseries data for the common genes generated via this package for the study of Fundamental Boolean Network Modelling for Childhood Acute Lymphoblastic Leukaemia Pathways.
+* `Leukeamia_Timeseries`: Data contains the timeseries data for the common genes generated via this package for the study of Fundamental Boolean Network Modelling for Childhood Acute Lymphoblastic Leukaemia Pathways (Chen, L., etc., 2022).
-* `Leukeamia_Networks`: The fundamental Boolean networks mined from the Leukeamia_Timeseries data via this package for the study of Fundamental Boolean Network Modelling for Childhood Acute Lymphoblastic Leukaemia Pathways.
+* `Leukeamia_Networks`: The fundamental Boolean networks mined from the Leukeamia_Timeseries data via this package for the study of Fundamental Boolean Network Modelling for Childhood Acute Lymphoblastic Leukaemia Pathways (Chen, L., etc., 2022).
-* `DAVID_Gene_List`: Data extracted from DAVID tools for mapping probeset ids with gene names
+* `DAVID_Gene_List`: Data extracted from DAVID tools for mapping probeset ids with gene names (Chen, L., etc., 2022).

 ### Installation
 #### Install development version `FBNNet` from GitHub: